-Bouvet had a total balance sheet of NOK 447.1 million at 31 December 2014, compared with NOK 445.4 million a year earlier.
-Higher turnover led to a marginal increase in accounts receivable in 2014.
+Bouvet had a total balance sheet of NOK 486.2 million at 31 December 2015, compared with NOK 447.1 million a year earlier.
+Higher turnover led to a marginal increase in accounts receivable in 2015.
 The group has good control with and overview of its receivables, and regards them as sound.

-Consolidated equity at 31 December came to NOK 153.5 million, compared with NOK 159.8 million in 2013.
-Bouvet paid a total of NOK 62.3 million in dividend to shareholders during the year.
-The group's capital adequacy measured by the carried equity ratio was 34.3 per cent at 31 December 2014, compared with 35.9 per cent a year earlier.
+Consolidated equity at 31 December came to NOK 174.6 million, compared with NOK 153.5 million in 2014.
+Bouvet paid a total of NOK 52.1 million in dividend to shareholders during the year.
+The group's capital adequacy measured by the carried equity ratio was 35.9 per cent at 31 December 2015, compared with 34.3 per cent a year earlier.
 Bouvet's aim is to maintain an equity ratio in excess of 30 per cent.

-Bouvet's cash flow from operations was NOK 48.8 million, compared with NOK 99.4 million in 2013.
-Liquid assets of NOK 118.6 million take the form of bank deposits.
+Bouvet's cash flow from operations was NOK 127.9 million, compared with NOK 48.8 million in 2014.
+Liquid assets of NOK 174.3 million take the form of bank deposits.

-Consolidated investment totalled NOK 30.3 million in 2014.
-Purchases of new operating equipment accounted for NOK 12.1 million of this total, and investment in intangible assets for NOK 4 million.
-A further NOK 14.2 million was invested in connection with the acquisition of businesses and companies.
-The group disposed of business assets totalling NOK 0.5 million during the year, so that net investment for 2014 came to NOK 29.8 million compared with NOK 11.1 million the year before.
+Consolidated investment totalled NOK 13 million in 2015.
+Purchases of new operating equipment accounted for NOK 7.4 million of this total, and investment in intangible assets for NOK 5.6 million.
+The group disposed of business assets totalling NOK 0.2 million during the year, so that net investment for 2015 came to NOK 12.8 million compared with NOK 29.8 million the year before.